juancarloscalvo/fullstackopen/README.md

     servidor-->>navegador: the JavaScript file
     deactivate servidor

-    Note right of browser: The browser starts executing the JavaScript code that fetches the JSON from the server
+    Note right of navegador: The browser starts executing the JavaScript code that fetches the JSON from the server

     navegador->>servidor: GET https://studies.cs.helsinki.fi/exampleapp/data.json
     activate servidor
     servidor-->>navegador: [{ "content": "HTML is easy", "date": "2023-1-1" }, ... ]
     deactivate servidor

-    Note right of browser: The browser executes the callback function that renders the notes
+    Note right of navegador: The browser executes the callback function that renders the notes

 ```